sashank786monitrahealth/goWebDevelopment/061-exercise/readme.md

 Use this code to READ from an incoming connection and print the incoming text to standard out ( the terminal ).

 When you "ln" line of text is equal to an empty string break out of the loop.
-Run your code and goto localhost:8080 in your browser.
+Run your code and goto localhost:8080 in **your browser. **

+What do you find?